youraunt/public/INWK2300/README.md

-# Fall 2020 CU Denver
+# 2020 Spring CU Denver

-## Inworks 2300
+### Inworks 2300

-This is a repository for Inworks 2300 Foundations of Innovation classwork.
+This is a repository for Inworks 2300 Foundations of Innovation Python labs.